xeduportal/WiseSMS_Docs/Policies/PRIVACY_POLICY.md

 - **Google Maps:** Location coordinates when you share your location
 - **Google Translate:** Message text when you use translation features
 - **Google Gemini AI:** Message text when you use AI assistant or style transfer features
-- **Google Play:** Billing and license validation data for premium features
+- **Google Play:** Billing and licence validation data for premium features
+- **Firebase:** Theme data when you use cloud sharing features
+- **Google Drive:** Backup data when you use cloud backup features

 #### 3. Legal Requirements
 We may disclose your information if required to do so by law or in response to: